mkalms/device-admin/README.md

 ## Notes

-* The username/password for local use can be found in the [Makefile](Makefile)
+* The username/password for local use can be found in the [device-api/Makefile](device-api/Makefile)
-* The username/password for deployment can be found in [compose.yaml](deployment/compose.yaml)
+* The username/password for deployment can be found in [deployment/compose.yaml](deployment/compose.yaml)
 * After modifying [the OpenAPI specification](openapi/openapi.yaml), regenerate glue code via `make generate-apis`
 * The current version uses 10MB RAM for the web container, and 5MB RAM for the backend API